visserle/AnkiOps/README.md

 You can either export your deck using Anki's native export feature (`.apkg` file) and share that, or directly share your Markdown files along with the `media/DeckOpsMedia` folder.
 Make sure to remove all ID tags from your Markdown files first, as they are profile-specific.

-### How can I migrate my existing cards into DeckOps?
+### How can I migrate my existing notes into DeckOps?

+**Important:** DeckOps only works with its custom note types (`DeckOpsQA` and `DeckOpsCloze`).
+Running `deckops am` on existing Anki notes with other note types will not export anything.

+While migration is doable, it can be tricky.
+The process requires:

+1. **Converting note types**: Your existing notes must be converted to DeckOps note types (`DeckOpsQA` or `DeckOpsCloze`).
+This must be done manually in Anki or by adapting the DeckOps code.
-While it is doable, the migration can be tricky.
-If you convert your cards into DeckOps' note types, then all you need to do is export your cards from Anki to Markdown.
-In the first re-import, some formatting may be changed because the original HTML from Anki may not follow the CommonMark standard.
-If your note format does not work with the DeckOps format, you will have to adapt the code to your needs.
+2. **Exporting to Markdown**: Once converted, use `deckops am` to export your notes from Anki to Markdown.
+3. **Formatting adjustments**: In the first re-import, some formatting may change because the original HTML from Anki may not follow the CommonMark standard.

+If your existing note format doesn't map cleanly to the DeckOps format (e.g., notes with additional or custom fields), you'll need to adapt the code to your specific needs.

 ### How can I develop DeckOps locally?